 How to Prepare Yourself for BBC Assessment Tests?

-The BBC’s recruitment process is tough to get passed.
-Typically, more than 60% of applicants won’t make it passed the BBC tests stage in the recruitment process.
-But you already know because you are here, reading this article.
+The BBC’s recruitment process is tough to pass.
+Typically, more than 60% of applicants won’t make it past the BBC tests stage in the recruitment process.
+But the good thing now is you are reading this article.

 The recruitment process for the BBC consists of several different stages.
 You will need to do your best and outdo your competition if you want to get your dream job at each stage, especially during BBC aptitude tests.